smartnic/trex-configuration/README.md

 ssh -p 22 reviewer@hp124.utah.cloudlab.us
 ```

 where you will replace hp124.utah.cloudlab.us by the name of the node-0 machine from the CloudLab console.
 You should be able to connect to node-0.
+Then, exit out of node-0 session.

 ## Exercises
 *Note: All DATA and logs, graphs are saved in your home directory on cloudlab.
 In order to view the graphs, copy the file to local computer. *

+View graphs on your local computer.
+`scp -i my.key reviewer@hp025.utah.cloudlab.us:[path]/[graph-name].png .`

 ### Exercise 1: Run one version of a benchmark that DOES NOT drop packets.
 Estimated Run Time: 30 minutes
-1) SSH into Node1
+1) SSH into Node-1: e.g. `ssh -p 22 -i my.key reviewer@hp125.utah.cloudlab.us` where my.key is your private ssh key on local and hp125 will be replace with node1 in your experiment.
 2) Change to directory: `cd /usr/local/v2.87`
-3) Start run: `nohup python3 -u run_mlffr.py -b xdp_fwd -v o1 -d xdp_fwd/ -n 1 -c 6 &`
+3) Start run: `nohup python3 -u run_mlffr.py -b xdp_fwd -v o1 -d xdp_fwd/ -n 1 -c 6 &`.
+This proccess will run in the background; therefore, press enter.
 4) Check progress of logs `tail -f $HOME/nohup.out`
 5) Once it has completed running (it will say *Completed Full Script* in the logs), you will now generate the graphs. `cd /usr/local/trex-configuration/visualize-data-scripts/`
 6) Generate throughput: `python3 rx_plot.py -d ~/xdp_fwd -v o1 -b xdp_fwd -r 0`